Liso2004/HousePrice-Scraper/README.md

 # HousePrice-Scraper
-building a web scraper to scrape home prices to learn hos to use scrapy
+building a web scraper to scrape home prices to learn how to use scrapy